 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions

 The following data is based on the product molecular weight 234.73.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.